Things to Do in New York in December

 Other December Activities in New York

 If the weather outside is frightful, head indoors to a museum or gallery for some culture without the cold.
 The Guggenheim lights up its halls for the holidays, and there are often other events, such as musical performances and specially curated exhibits, on the calendar as well.
+The New York Botanical Garden puts up a Holiday Train Show with model trains running through a display of iconic NYC landmarks made from natural materials.

 NYC's Dazzling Holiday Displays

 Holiday window displays in NYC are such an integral part of the city’s seasonal traditions that there are actually ticketed walking tours that take locals and tourists from store to store.
 Of course, you can also wander about on your own.
-Be sure to hit the big-name retail spots like Macy’s, Bloomingdale’s and Bergdorf Goodman, but there are windows all along Fifth Avenue’s shopping district and throughout Herald Square that mix holiday décor with humor, heart and lots and lots of art.
+Be sure to hit the big-name retail spots like Macy’s, Bloomingdale’s, and Bergdorf Goodman, but there are windows all along Fifth Avenue’s shopping district and throughout Herald Square that mix holiday décor with humor, heart and lots and lots of art.

 New Yorkers know it’s practically impossible to talk about holiday lights in December without mentioning the displays in Brooklyn’s Dyker Heights.
 Back in the 1980s, Dyker resident Lucy Spata decided to deck out her house with oodles of Christmas décor.
-Her neighbors loved Lucy’s display so much they began to put up their own, and now the neighborhood is like the borough’s very own North Pole.
+Her neighbors loved Lucy’s display so much that they began to put up their own, and now the neighborhood is like the borough’s very own North Pole.

 You can walk through the three-avenue spread of Dyker Heights on your own in about a half-hour, but many people prefer the guided bus tours.
-You’ll be on the bus for about 3.5 hours, but your ticket scores you a direct, subway- and taxi-free ride to Dyker, and you’ll get lots of expert commentary on the displays and drinks and snacks to boot.
+You’ll be on the bus for about 3.5 hours, but your ticket scores you a direct, subway- and taxi-free ride to Dyker, and you’ll get lots of expert commentary on the displays, drinks and snacks to boot.

-From Festive Feasts to Cultural Delicacies
+New York’s December Delights: From Festive Feasts to Cultural Delicacies

 New York City is a cornucopia of culinary culture.
 If you can eat it, you can find it in NYC.
 That’s true around the holidays, too, when seasonal eats and cultural delights join forces to create some of the most delicious treats you’ll find anywhere in the world.
 Some items are simpler, like the hot cocoa and roasted chestnuts that are almost synonymous with Christmas in the city.
 Other suggestions are more about a vibe, a specific dish or the décor.

-• Rolf’s German Restaurant near Gramercy Park is decorated with over 200,000 Christmas lights, countless ornaments (many of them antiques) and miles of swag all year long, but the twinkly Victorian-inspired display seems much more magical once December hits.
+Rolf’s German Restaurant near Gramercy Park is decorated with over 200,000 Christmas lights, countless ornaments (many of them antiques) and miles of swag all year long, but the twinkly Victorian-inspired display seems much more magical once December hits.
 Try dishes like potato pancakes with applesauce and sour cream or jaeger schnitzel with a paprika mushroom sauce followed by a mulled wine, hot apple cider or spiced eggnog.

-• If you’re in town on Christmas Day and don’t know where to eat, head to Chinatown.
+If you’re in town on Christmas Day and don’t know where to eat, head to Chinatown.
 Many of the restaurants in this charming area in lower Manhattan will be open, including the highly lauded Jing Fong, where you can get small bites like siu mai along with authentic eats such as pan-fried noodles and chicken feet.

-• You’ll have to head out to Brooklyn to visit Shelsky’s, but even a bumpy subway trip will be a distant memory once you sink your teeth into smoked fish spread, kettle-boiled bagels and homemade sweets from this haven of Jewish eats.
+You’ll have to head out to Brooklyn to visit Shelsky’s, but even a bumpy subway trip will be a distant memory once you sink your teeth into smoked fish spread, kettle-boiled bagels and homemade sweets from this haven of Jewish eats.
 This is also where you should come to snag Hanukkah essentials, not only for snacking while you’re in the city but to send home as well, courtesy of Shelsky’s nationwide shipping.

 Iconic NYC Holiday Performances: The Nutcracker and The Rockettes

-One of the best shows in NYC around the holidays is The New York Ballet’s annual performance run of George Balanchine’s The Nutcracker.
+One of the amazing shows in NYC around the holidays is The New York Ballet’s annual performance run of George Balanchine’s The Nutcracker.
 The company first performed the classic in 1954, and the show was such a hit it’s been a December tradition ever since.
-There are typically about 47 performances on the calendar each winter, and it’s suitable for families, including children aged 5 and up.
+There are typically about 47 performances on the calendar each winter, and it’s suitable for families, including children aged five and up.

 3 Tips From the Experts: What to Pack and Why Travel Insurance for New York Is Important

-• Pack plenty of winter gear.
-You want to look your best as you conquer Broadway or get your fill (literally) of the city’s best restaurants, but you also want to be warm and comfy as you trudge from Hudson Yards to Herald Square.
+Pack plenty of winter gear.
+You want to look your best as you conquer Broadway or get your fill (literally) of the city’s popular restaurants, but you also want to be warm and comfy as you trudge from Hudson Yards to Herald Square.
 Pack clothes that can easily be layered, plus a warm coat, gloves, a hat, a scarf and extra socks.

-• Get ready to walk.
+Get ready to walk.
 New York City has been ranked the most walkable city in the United States, but being on foot is only fun if you’re well-equipped.
-Bring comfortable walking shoes or even hiking boots as well as a cross-body bag or other secure carry-all that can hold your essentials, as well as any trinkets or souvenir ornaments you pick up along the way.
+Bring comfortable walking shoes or even hiking boots, as well as a cross-body bag or other secure carry-all that can hold your essentials, as well as any trinkets or souvenir ornaments you pick up along the way.